auro-dev/django-basics-1/README.md

-This is for learning Jetpack compose by Google
+This is for learning Django